JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 | android | `SharedCode/androidMain/kotlin` | JVM 1.6 | `.jar` file or `.class` files |
 | iOS | `SharedCode/iosMain` | iOS arm64 or x86_64| Apple framework |

-Now it is time to refresh the Gradle project again in Android Studio.
+Now it is again time to refresh the Gradle project in Android Studio.
 Click *Sync Now* on the yellow stripe or use the *Gradle* tool window and click the `Refresh` action in the context menu on the root Gradle project.
-The `:SharedCode` project should be recognized by the IDE now.
+The `:SharedCode` project should now be recognized by the IDE.

-We can use the `step-004` branch of the [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-004) repository as a solution for the tasks that we did above.
+We can use the `step-004` branch from the [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-004) repository as a solution for the tasks that we've done above.
 We can also download the [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-004.zip) from GitHub directly or check out the repository and select the branch.